hongtaowu67/engineering_note/README.md

 rosrun image_view image_view image:=/aruco_single/result
 ```

-To check the pose with respect to the camera
+To check the pose with respect to the camera (marker pose in camear frame)
 ```
 rostopic echo /aruco_single/pose
 ```